Fiserv/transfer-now/docs/getting-started/TN-Integration-Guide/SSO-Tables/table-3.md

             <tbody>
                 <tr>
                     <td rowspan="2">C_STATE0 </br>Client will pass to Fiserv? </td>
-                    <td>Card’s billing address state</br>Usage Restrictions</br>If not passed, STATE will be used as name on cardAssociated value must be alphabetic letters, 2 characters in length.</br> If 2 characters, must be valid for state/US territory; full spelling cannot be longer than 25 characters.</td>
+                    <td>Card’s billing address state</br>Usage Restrictions</br>If not passed, STATE will be used as name on card Associated value must be alphabetic letters, 2 characters in length.</br> If 2 characters, must be valid for state/US territory; full spelling cannot be longer than 25 characters.</td>
                 </tr>
             </tbody>
             <tbody>
                 <tr>
                     <td rowspan="2">C_ZIP0 </br>Client will pass to Fiserv? </td>
-                    <td>Card billing address ZIP Code</br>Usage Restrictions</br>If not passed, ZIP will be used as name on cardAssociated value must be numeric and 5 digits in length.
+                    <td>Card billing address ZIP Code</br>Usage Restrictions</br>If not passed, ZIP will be used as name on card Associated value must be numeric and 5 digits in length.
 If more than 5 digits in length are submitted, then the additional characters will be ignored</td>
                 </tr>
             </tbody>
             <tbody>